joshbegley/nyt-latest/README.md

 `Nonprofit groups have applauded an investigation on trade in goods made with forced labor but say that the Trump administration should go further to enforce its own laws`\
 https://www.nytimes.com/2026/05/01/business/economy/trump-forced-labor-tariffs.html

-**Oil Cools Slightly After a 4-Year High**\
+**Oil Cools Slightly After a 4-Year High as Gasoline Jumps**\
-`The price of Brent crude, the international benchmark, dipped more than 2 percent a day after it rose above $120 a barrel in volatile trading.`\
+`The price of Brent crude, the international benchmark, dipped more than 2 percent, while the average price of gasoline across the United States bumped up by 9 cents overnight.`\
 https://www.nytimes.com/2026/05/01/business/oil-prices-stocks-iran.html

 **F.D.A.
 Grants Early Access to Promising Drug for Pancreatic Cancer**\